-Oliguria is urine output < 500 mL in 24 h in an adult or < 0.5 mL/kg/h in an adult or child (< 1 mL/kg/h in neonates).
+Oliguria is urine output < 500 mL in 24 hours in an adult or < 0.5 mL/kg/hour in an adult or child (< 1 mL/kg/hour in neonates).

 Causes of oliguria are typically divided into 3 categories:

-Some Causes of Oliguria
+Evaluation of Oliguria

 In all catheterized patients (and those with an ileal conduit), patency should be ascertained by irrigation before further testing; this approach may solve the problem.
 In many of the remaining patients, etiology (eg, shock, sepsis) is clinically apparent.
-In others, particularly those with multiple disorders, testing is needed to differentiate prerenal from renal (ATN) causes.
+In others, particularly those with multiple disorders, testing is needed to differentiate prerenal from renal (acute tubular necrosis) causes.
 In patients without a urinary catheter, placement of a catheter should be considered; this will diagnose and treat obstruction and provide continuous monitoring of output.

 Categories of causes of oliguria include decreased renal blood flow, renal insufficiency, and urinary outflow obstruction.